lbarras27/machine-learning-project2/README.md

 # Project 2 Machine Learning: Road map segmentation

+## Information about the folders and files
-The folder `dataset` contain the dataset.
+The folder `dataset` contain the dataset (satellite images with their corresponding groundtruth.